Third Pixel feature drop improves AI-powered Adaptive Battery, integrates Recorder and Google Assistant

 Android bedtime and personal safety

 Your Pixel phone is also getting a new bedtime tab in the Clock app to “help you maintain a consistent sleep schedule.”
-You can now fall asleep to calming sounds from YouTube Music, Spotify, Calm, and other music apps.
+You can now fall asleep to calming sounds from YouTube Music, Spotify, Calm, and other apps.
 You can set a bedtime schedule, get a reminder when it’s time for bed, and limit interruptions while you sleep.
 If you stay up on your phone past bedtime, you’ll get a snapshot of how much time you’re spending awake and on which apps.
 In the morning, you can wake up to your favorite track or with a gradually brighter screen with Sunrise Alarm.
 Again, Android users will get the above functionality “later this Summer.”

 Lastly, Pixel 4 and Pixel 4 XL’s personal safety features are expanding availability beyond those two devices.
 The Personal Safety app is now available on all Pixel devices.
 Furthermore, car crash detection is coming to the Pixel 3 and Pixel 3 XL.